sarthak77/Data-Analytics/README.md

 ## Data-Analytics
-Contains implementations of various algorithms which are covered in data ananlytics course
+Contains implementations of various algorithms which are covered in data analytics course